OzymandiasTheGreat/emoji-keyboard/README.md

 ### Search

-You can search by oficial unicode name or by :shortname:.
+You can search by official unicode name or by :shortname:.
 Pressing `enter` will select and type the first result.

 ### Hotkeys